robertmgh/mern-sample-app/README.md

 Sample app with Mongo Express React Node

-Just go to client and run -> npm run build next
+Just go to client and run

+    npm run build

-Go to server and run npm start
+next go to server and run

+    npm start